Bira/octopus-carnival/projects/hells-rebels.md

         first level of the dungeon.
       - [Part 3-3: Flooded Hideout][11] covers the second level of the dungeon.

+    - [Part 4: Conclusion][12] covers the final "cutscene" and the main ways in which it can go off the rails due to unforeseen PC badassitude.

 [1]: {{ "/2017/04/24/hells-rebels.html" | relative_url }}
 [2]: {{ "/2017/05/01/hells-rebels-player-guide.html" | relative_url }}
 [3]: {{ "/2017/05/10/hells-rebels-adventure-1.html" | relative_url }}